In this guide, we will explore the Angular Sweep Algorithm in C++ along with its practical application.

 Output: {(0, 0), (4, 4), (3, 3)}

-It determines the greatest number of points that a fixed-radius circle with radius "R" may surround given "n" points on a 2-Dimensional plane.
+It calculates the maximum number of points that a circle with a constant radius "R" can enclose among a set of "n" points in a 2D space.

 Note: Even if a point is on the circumference, it is still regarded as being inside the circle.